Name of Iran: Etymology of Persia

-The Greeks (who had previously tended to use names related to "Median") began to use adjectives such as (Πέρσης), (Περσική) or (Περσίς) in the fifth century BC to refer to Cyrus the Great's empire (a word understood to mean "country").
-Such words were taken from the Old Persian Pārsa – the name of the people from whom Cyrus the Great of the Achaemenid dynasty emerged and over whom he first ruled (before he inherited or conquered other Iranian Kingdoms).
-The Pars tribe gave its name to the region where they lived (the modern day province is called Fars/Pars), but the province in ancient times was smaller than its current area.
+The Greeks (who had previously tended to use names related to "Median" for the region) began to use adjectives such as (Πέρσης), (Περσική) or (Περσίς) in the fifth century BCE to refer to Cyrus the Great's empire.
+Such words were taken from the Old Persian Pārsa – the name of the people from whom Cyrus the Great of the Achaemenid dynasty emerged and over whom he first ruled, before he inherited or conquered other Iranian Kingdoms.
+The Pars tribe gave its name to the region where they lived, the modern-day province is called Fars/Pars, but the province in ancient times was smaller than its current area.
 In Latin, the name for the whole empire was Persia, while the Iranians knew it as Iran or Iranshahr.

-In the later parts of the Bible, where this kingdom is frequently mentioned (Books of Esther, Daniel, Ezra and Nehemiah), it is called Paras (פרס), or sometimes Paras u Madai (פרס ומדי), ("Persia and Media").
+In the later parts of the Bible, where this kingdom is frequently mentioned (Books of Esther, Daniel, Ezra and Nehemiah), it is called Paras (פָּרַס), or sometimes Paras u Madai (פָּרַס וּמָדַי), ("Persia and Media").
 The Arabs likewise referred to Iran and the Persian (Sassanian) Empire as Bilād Fāris (بلاد فارس), in other words "Lands of Persia", which would become the popular name for the region in Muslim literature.
 They also used Bilād Ajam (بلاد عجم) as an equivalent or synonym to "Persia".
 The Turks also used this term, but adapted to Iranian (specifically, Persian) language form as "Bilad (Belaad) e Ajam".

 A Greek folk etymology connected the name to Perseus, a legendary character in Greek mythology.
 Herodotus recounts this story, devising a foreign son, Perses, from whom the Persians took the name.
 Apparently, the Persians themselves knew the story, as Xerxes I tried to use it to suborn the Argives during his invasion of Greece, but ultimately failed to do so.

 Xuniras

 In the Iranian tradition, the world is divided into seven circular regions, or karshvars, separated from one another by forests, mountains, or water.
 Six of those regions flank a central one called Xvaniraθa- in Avesta and Xuniras in New Persian, which probably means 'self-made, not resting on anything else'.
 It was equal in size to all the rest combined and surpassed them in prosperity and fortune.

 Originally, only Xuniras was inhabited by humans, which also hosted the "Iranian home" (Airyō.šayana- in the Avestan).
-But in the later tradition, that is, from about 620, Xuniras came to be the same as Iran itself, with known countries such as the Roman Empire and China surrounding it.
+In the later tradition, from about 620, Xuniras came to be the same as Iran itself, with known countries such as the Roman Empire and China surrounding it.

 The Abu-Mansuri Shahnameh describes Xuniras as such: "(and) the seventh, which is the center of the world, Xuniras-e bāmi (splendid Xuniras), and it is the one wherein we are, and the kings called it the Iranian realm/Ērānšahr."
-Another scheme of the seven regions of the world is reported by Abu Rayhan Biruni, who similarly arranges known nations into six connectedcircles surrounding the central Ērānšahr.
+Another scheme of the seven regions of the world is reported by Abu Rayhan Biruni, who similarly arranges known nations into six connected circles surrounding the central Ērānšahr.